modelon-community/Assimulo/doc/sphinx/source/tutorial_philo.rst

 Assimulo collects a variety of numerical ODE solvers.
 They are strongly related to the problem type.
 Some of them can only solve implicit problems.
-The use of others might be restriceted to explicit problems.
+The use of others might be restricted to explicit problems.

 More on solver classes see :doc:`explicit`  and :doc:`implicit`.